Weeds

 Some declared weeds pose greater threat than others, and therefore they are further identified as Weeds of National Significance (WONS).

-147 weeds are declared under the Weed Management Act 1999.
+147 weeds are declared under the Tasmanian Biosecurity Act 2019 .
 However, not all 147 weeds are present in Tasmania.
 Out these declared 147 weeds, 32 weeds are declared as WONS.

 Current data shows the Sorell Municipality is infested with at least 9 WONS and many other Environmental Weeds.